joesoftmwai/react-admin-dashboard/README.md

 # About Admin-Dasboard App

-This is a React app that leverages
+This is a React app that leverages:
     i.
 Material UI, Material Icons
     ii.
 Recharts - composable charting library built on React components